2.1. Embedded Complex

 add_cycle(coord_matrix)[source]

-Add nodes in a cyclic pattern from coordinate matrix
+Add nodes in a cyclic pattern from a coordinate matrix.

 get_center(method='bounding_box')[source]